gknappattack/Supercomputer-Instructions/README.md

 <br>

-2. Log in to the supercomputer via SSH protocol using the command:
+2. Log in to the supercomputer via SSH protocol.
+The following command can be used to log in once two-factor authentication is enabled.

 ```
 ssh <username>@ssh.rc.byu.edu